Vicente Rodríguez

 Vicente Rodríguez Guillén ([biˈθente roˈðɾiɣeθ ɣiˈʎen]; born 16 July 1981), known simply as Vicente, nicknamed El puñal de Benicalap (The dagger of Benicalap), is a Spanish former professional footballer.

-A left winger with outstanding technique, pace and scoring ability, his professional career, blighted by constant injuries, was mainly associated with Valencia with whom he appeared in 340 competitive matches over 11 seasons, winning five major titles including two La Liga championships.
+A left winger with outstanding technique, pace and scoring ability, his career, blighted by constant injuries, was mainly associated with Valencia with whom he appeared in 340 competitive matches over 11 seasons, winning five major titles including two La Liga championships.

 Vicente represented Spain in the first half of the 2000s, and played at Euro 2004.

 Club career

 Levante

 A Valencia CF supporter since childhood, Valencia-born Vicente started his professional career in the community with Segunda División side Levante UD, making his professional debut on 23 November 1997 against CD Leganés aged only 16.

 He immediately attracted attention of leading teams like Arsenal, Valencia CF and Real Madrid but, eventually, Valencia (and its sporting director Javier Subirats) convinced the youngster to sign for the club.